rebase-energy/enflow/README.md

 * Create a new objective function; or
 * Create an integration with another energy modelling framework.

-If you are interested in contributing, then feel free to join our [Community Slack](https://join.slack.com/t/rebase-community/shared_invite/zt-1dtd0tdo6-sXuCEy~zPnvJw4uUe~tKeA) so that we can discuss it.
+If you are interested in contributing, then feel free to join our [Slack Community](https://dub.sh/k0xlzzl) so that we can discuss it.

 ## Contributors
 This project uses [allcontributors.org](https://allcontributors.org/) to recognize all contributors, including those that don't push code.